madetech/handbook/benefits/flexible_working.md

 - As staffing needs across the business change, we'll do our best to continue to accommodate any flexible working patterns.
 However, there may be times where we need to discuss temporary or permanent changes to your flexible working schedule.
 We'll try to give you as much notice as possible of any proposed change.

 - Your salary and any bonus payments will be pro-rated as a percentage of a 5 day week.
-For example, if you typically worked 4 out of 5 days, you salary and any bonus would be reduced by 20%.
+For example, if you typically worked 4 out of 5 days, your salary and any bonus would be reduced by 20%.

 - As your salary is reduced, so too will your individual and employer pension contributions.
 You may consider increasing your individual contribution to account for this.